carvel-dev/carvel/processes/issue-triage.md

     1. assign a `priority` label ([see these steps](#3-define-priority))
     1. assign a reviewer (found in MAINTAINERS.md)
     1. @-mention the reviewer in a comment
-    1. remove the `carvel triage` label
+    1. remove the `carvel-triage` label
     1. set the GitHub Project column, accordingly
 1. If a PR has been acknowledged,
     1. ensure that the submitter is not waiting on a reviewer, @-mention the reviewer if needed
     1. ensure that `kind` and `priority` labels are assigned
-    1. remove the `carvel triage` label
+    1. remove the `carvel-triage` label
     1. set the GitHub Project column, accordingly
-1. Filter the _issues_ with a `carvel triage` label.
+1. Filter the _issues_ with a `carvel-triage` label.
 If you're using the GitHub Project board, these will show up in the New Issues column.
 1. If an issue has not yet been assigned `kind` and `priority` labels,
     1. thank the submitter for their contribution
     1. attempt to understand the issue being raised
-        1. if you understand the issue, assign `kind` and `priority` labels and remove `carvel triage`
+        1. if you understand the issue, assign `kind` and `priority` labels and remove `carvel-triage`
         1. if you do not understand, ask the submitter questions to clarify
-        1. if you're not sure which questions to ask, ask a reviewer for assistance and leave the `carvel triage` label in place
+        1. if you're not sure which questions to ask, ask a reviewer for assistance and leave the `carvel-triage` label in place

 ### 2. Triage Issues by Type
 For all issues, `kind` labels are generally supplied by the submitter.
 Ensure that the correct label is applied and update it when necessary.